Adaptive and Resilient Soft Tensegrity Robots: Discussion

-Putting all these attractive features altogether, soft tensegrity robots combine simplicity, flexibility, performance, and resiliency, which makes this new class of robots one of the most promising building block for future soft robots.
+Putting all these attractive features altogether, soft tensegrity robots combine simplicity, flexibility, performance, and resiliency, which makes this new class of robots a promising building block for future soft robots.